Presurgical Neural Energy Landscapes Predict Postoperative Working Memory Outcome After Brain Tumor Resection: Methods

 \subsubsection{Study Participants}

-The data for this study were obtained from a publicly available dataset\citep{aerts2022pre}.
+The data for this study were obtained from a publicly available dataset\cite{aerts2022pre}.
 In brief, the original data collection took place at Ghent University Hospital (Belgium) between May 2015 and October 2017, where adult patients ($\geq 18$ years of age) with either a supratentorial glioma (WHO grade II or III) or meningioma (WHO grade I or II) were recruited.
 All participants provided informed consent in accordance with the Declaration of Helsinki and local Ethics Committee guidelines.
-The dataset includes 20 tumor patients (7 with gliomas and 13 with meningiomas) who underwent resting-state functional MRI (rs-fMRI) scans and cognitive testing both before and six months after surgical resection.
+The original contains 25 tumor patients and 11 healthy controls.
+In the present study, we considered a subset of 20 tumor patients (7 with gliomas and 13 with meningiomas) who underwent resting-state functional MRI (rs-fMRI) scans and cognitive testing both before and six months after surgical resection.
+Subjects without complete rs-fMRI scans or cognitive assessments were excluded from the analysis.
 Patients met inclusion criteria if they were capable of completing neuropsychological evaluations and were medically approved for MRI examination.